gboeing/ppde642/assignments/final-project.md

 Write a conference paper organized into five sections:

-  1. introduction: provide a short (~3 paragraph) overview of the study's importance, methods, findings, and ramifications
+  1. introduction: provide a short (3 paragraph) summary of the study's importance, methods, and findings/implications (1 paragraph each)
-  2. background: explain the context of your study and provide a short lit review of relevant related work
+  2. background: explain the context of your study and provide a short lit review of relevant related work to establish what is known and what urgent open questions remain
-  3. methods: present your data and your analysis methods with sufficient detail that I could reproduce your study
+  3. methods: present your data and your analysis methods with sufficient detail that a reader could reproduce your study
-  4. results: present your findings and relevant visuals
+  4. results: present your findings and include supporting visuals
   5. discussion: circle back to your research question, interpret your findings, and discuss their importance and how planners or policymakers could use them to improve some aspect of urban living

 Format your paper according to the conference's guidelines.
 For the purposes of this course, your paper must be at least 3000 words in length (not including tables, figures, captions, or references).
-It must include the following:
+It must include the following, at a minimum:

   - a table of descriptive statistics
   - a table of spatial regression or machine learning model results
-  - at least 4 figures containing data visualizations, including at least 1 map
+  - 4 aesthetically-pleasing figures containing data visualizations including at least 1 map

-You are encouraged, but not required, to actually submit this paper to the conference.
+You are strongly encouraged, but not required, to actually submit this paper to the conference.

 ### Presentation